interhuman-post-processing

 Response Format

-The API returns a JSON object with a signals array.
-Each signal object contains:
+The API returns a JSON object where:

 • type (string): The detected social signal type.
 Possible values: agreement, confidence, confusion, disagreement, disengagement, engagement, frustration, hesitation, interest, skepticism, stress, uncertainty